 For the avoidance of doubt, RBAs are considered fixed compensation, and can be removed if an employee's role changes or in the case of regulatory change.

-9. Aggregate quantitative information on compensation, broken down by business area
+9. Aggregate quantitative information on compensation

-The following tables set out aggregate quantitative information on compensation of Code Staff who are employed by, or are seconded to, the following Morgan Stanley entities that were subject to the compensation Code in 2018:
+The following tables set out aggregate quantitative information on compensation of MS France Identified Staff who are employed by, or are seconded to, MS France and its entities in 2018: